digitranslab/jumpstart/docs/versioned_docs/version-2.0.0/data-sources/google.sheets.md

 # Google Sheets

-ToolJet can connect to Google Sheet using OAuth 2.0, which helps us to limit an application's access to a user's account.
+JumpStart can connect to Google Sheet using OAuth 2.0, which helps us to limit an application's access to a user's account.

 ## How to integrate Google Sheets

-<iframe height="500" src="https://www.youtube.com/embed/3PO41waW2CQ" title="ToolJet Googlsheet Integration" frameborder="0" allowfullscreen width="100%"></iframe>
+<iframe height="500" src="https://www.youtube.com/embed/3PO41waW2CQ" title="JumpStart Googlsheet Integration" frameborder="0" allowfullscreen width="100%"></iframe>

 ## Self-Hosted Configuration